meibraransari/dotfiles/README.md

 dvl = docker volume ls
 dss = docker stats

-Much more... to see the full features click on Docker below link.
+And much more... to see the full features click on Docker below link.
 ```
 > 🟢 Kubernetes:
 ```